kenalizadeh/boids_rs/README.md

 </br>

 # Journey Summary
-The original Boids by Craig Reynolds is a simple but fascinating system.
+The original [Boids by Craig Reynolds](https://www.cs.toronto.edu/~dt/siggraph97-course/cwr87) is a simple but fascinating system.
 I learned interesting maths, specifically linear algebra concepts for vector operations, game development philosophy and methods.
-Bevy Engine might be in it's early stages.
 This was my first ever proper experience with a game engine and I really enjoyed Bevy the entire duration of using it.
 It's Entity Component System is really intuitive to work with.
 And being able to `gd` into engine code was really helpful.
 And to my knowledge it's something most game engines cannot offer.